qaisjp/dmlivewiki/README.md

 - `dmlivewiki checksum <directory>`
     - Performs a checksum of each album in the given directory, placing a `.ffp` and `.md5` in each album.
 - `dmlivewiki verify <directory>`
-    - Verifies the contents of files listed in the `.md5` file.
+    - Verifies the contents of files listed in the `.ffp` and `.md5` files.
 - `dmlivewiki wiki <directory>`
     - Generates a `.wiki` file of each album in a given directory.
 The information in the wiki file is derived from the data in the corresponding "information file".
     - The filename is dervied from the "Album" field, which is also available in the "information file".